sinatra/sinatra.github.com/wild.markdown

 - [Sinatra Saucer](http://github.com/angelic/sinatra_saucer) JRuby web application frontend for Flying Saucer, which converts xhtml into a pdf
 - [Wink](http://github.com/rtomayko/wink) minimalist blogging engine
 - [WineAdds](http://wineadds.com) micro-app that calculates common additions to wine
+- [Deltacloud](http://www.deltacloud.org) Deltacloud protects your apps from cloud API changes and incompatibilies.
+REST API is written using Sinatra
+- [jamMm.in](http://jamm.in) a music collaboration application

 Libraries and extensions {#libs}
 ------------------------